twbs/savage/README.md

 * The *main repo*
   * This repo is the one receiving pull requests
   * Savage needs its GitHub web hook set up for this repo
+  * If you want Savage to set commit statuses on pull requests (see the `set-commit-status` setting), it must be a Collaborator on this repo.
-  * Savage does NOT need to be a Collaborator on this repo
+    * Otherwise, Savage does NOT need to be a Collaborator on this repo
 * The *test repo*
   * The repo that Savage will push test branches to
   * Travis CI should be set up for this repo